jimbrend/MiniVault/readme.md

 # MiniVault API

 MiniVault API lets you send a text prompt and get a generated response, simulating a local AI model.
 You can interact with it using the CLI, curl, Postman, or review interactive API docs in your browser (for testing endpoints).

 This is all intended to run in the command line interface, streaming tokens.

-It first detects if any models are already installed then gives you options to select from a few models you'd like to use to run all locally, or you can start with a demo or "stubbed" version until you decide to install a model.
+It first detects if any models are already installed, then gives you options to select from a few models you'd like to use to run all locally, or you can start with a demo or "stubbed" version until you decide to install a model.

 ## 🚀 Quick Start